csaid/csaid.github.io/_posts/2020-11-29-contagiousness-sensitivity.md

 Why did the journalist wait so long to introduce the contagiousness sensitivity metric?
 Because of concerns that appear overly academic.
 “There is no universal ‘magic-number cutoff’, one researcher was quoted as saying.
 Failure to culture the virus is not a “guarantee” of lack of contagiousness, said another.

 Both of these critics are technically correct!
-It’s just that the level of precision they are demanding is wholly inappropriate for a public health testing goal.
+It’s just that the level of precision they are demanding isn't inappropriate for a public health testing goal.
 In public health, a practical but imprecise metric is better than a precise but irrelevant metric.
 Measures that are merely reasonably good, like vaccines and masks, can help break transmission chains.

 #### FDA Regulations
 According to the diagnostic sensitivity metric, antigen tests are less sensitive in asymptomatics than in symptomatics.
 Because the FDA uses this metric, they have not approved any antigen tests for asymptomatic use.